Intercultural bilingual education

-Intercultural bilingual education (Educación bilingüe intercultural) is a language-planning model employed throughout Latin America in public education, and it arose as a political movement asserting space for indigenous languages and culture in the education system.
-IBE is designed to address the educational needs of indigenous communities, and consists of various bilingual curriculum designs.
+Intercultural bilingual education (Educación bilingüe intercultural) is a language planning model employed in public education throughout Latin America.
+It arose as a political movement asserting space for indigenous languages and cultures in the education system.
+IBE consists of various bilingual curriculum designs meant to address the educational needs of indigenous communities.

 Since the late 20th century, IBE has become an important, more or less successful instrument of governmental language planning in several Latin American countries.
-These include bilingual education in Mayan languages in Guatemala, and Quechua in Peru, and Maya in Mexico.
+These include bilingual education in Mayan languages in Guatemala, Quechua in Peru, and Maya in Mexico.

 Types of education in bilingual and bi-cultural contexts

 As language planning became more intentional due to indigenous rights movements, theorists adopted standard terminology to classify different types multilingual educational programs.
 Terminology from bilingual education models, such as Colin Baker's model, has been employed in IBE policy and parallels future models on intercultural bilingual education.
-Below are the five main types of Intercultural Bilingual Education.
+Below are the five main types of Intercultural bilingual education.